INM-6/python-odmltables/doc/tutorial.rst

 The same way you can adapt the styles ``first_style`` and ``second_style``.
 Those are the styles used for the orginary rows of the table.
 For a better visual representation, two style attributes exist that can be used in an alternating fashion (see section about `Changing grid patterns`_).

-You can find a table with all possible colors and their names :download:`here <colors.xls>`.
+You can find a table with all possible colors and their names :download:`here <source/colors.xls>`.

 Highlighting columns